 Finals – 5 minutes jam + last trick

 In the finals, the qualified riders will skate in a jam-format.
 A jam-format is all riders blading together over a period of 5 minutes.
 In addition to the jam, each rider is given 3-4 attempts to perform a final trick, also known as the ‘Last Trick’.

 The judges took the following four criteria into consideration:

-Style – general impression, points added for good flow and control
+Style – general impression of athletic choice and blading style.
+Points are added for good flow and control

 Creativity – using all elements of the park, points added for innovative approach to obstacles

 Line – connecting tricks together, finding good lines, points reduced for stopping